ravi9/ov-sm-wiki/Windows.md

 * Download a Python installer from python.org.
 Choose Python 3.6, 3.7 or 3.8, and make sure to pick a 64 bit version.
 For example, this 3.8 installer: https://www.python.org/ftp/python/3.8.8/python-3.8.8-amd64.exe
-* Double click on the installer to run it, and follow the steps in the installer.
-Check the box to add Python to your PATH, and to install `py`.
+* Double click on the installer to run it, and follow the steps in the installer. **Check the box to add Python to your PATH**, and to install `py`.
 At the end of the installer, there is an option to disable the PATH length limit.
 It is recommended to click this.

 ## 2. Install Git